tethysplatform/tethys/docs/tethys_sdk/geoprocessing.rst

 When using ``get_wps_service_engine`` with the ``app_class`` parameter, it will search through all app specific WPS services and then the sitewide WPS services, returning the first engine with matching name.
 If an app specific WPS service and a sitewide WPS service share the same name, the engine corresponding to the app specific WPS service with be returned.

-Alternatively, you can create a ``owslib.wps.WebProcessingService`` engine object directly without using hte convenience function.
+Alternatively, you can create an ``owslib.wps.WebProcessingService`` engine object directly without using the convenience function.
 This can be useful if you want to vary the credentials for WPS service access frequently (e.g.: using user specific credentials).

 ::